SubasishMula2001/Java-OOPs-Concept/README.md

 **object : an entity that has state and behaviour called object.**

-**class : collections of objects is called class/ It is a blueprint for an object (blueprint for creating objects) .**
+**class : collections of objects is called class/ It is a blueprint for an object  .**

 aditionaly i just add threading for learning threading in java, this is not in java oops concepts but for practice purpose i add it.